mountainMath/cansim/README.md

 ### Related packages

-* There exists a [CANSIM2R package](https://CRAN.R-project.org/package=CANSIM2R) on CRAN that shares some functionality.
+* The [CANSIM2R package](https://CRAN.R-project.org/package=CANSIM2R) provides functionality to download entire StatCan tables.

+* The [statcanR package](https://CRAN.R-project.org/package=statcanR) provides functionality to download entire StatCan tables and basic data discovery functionality.

 * [CANSIM-dataviewer](https://github.com/bcgov/CANSIM-dataviewer) is another tool that depends on the existing *CANSIM2R* package with a focus on uses for the Province of British Columbia.

 * [cancensus](https://github.com/mountainMath/cancensus) is a package designed to access, retrieve, and work with Canadian Census data and geography.
-A stable version is available on CRAN and a development version is on Github.
+The *cansim* package is designed to work in conjunction with *cancensus* and data can easily be joined on standard geographic identifiers exposed and harmonized by both packages.

 ### Cite cansim